ksu-is/dbTxOutput/projectroadmap.md

 ---

 ## 🔜 Future Sprints (Outside Project Timeline)

+### 📌 Notes & Emerging Tasks
+_Track new tasks or ideas here:_
+- [ ] Refactor output file name with timestamp for future rotation support
+- [ ] Consider YAML or `.env` file for config paths and DB creds
+- [ ] Add retry wrapper around Oracle query in case of intermittent disconnect

+---

 _These sprints are not required for the course but represent intended future enhancements:_